Skip to Content

 Let’s take a look at several of the most popular RV toilet drop-ins to see how similar they are.

-Camco says one pod will treat up to a 40-gallon tank for up to 7 days.
+Camco states that one pod will treat a tank of up to 40 gallons for as long as 7 days.
 They’re RV and marine-approved, safe for septic tanks, and come in various scents.
-TST does not contain formaldehyde, pesticides, or biocides.
+TST does NOT contain formaldehyde, pesticides, or biocides.

 Thetford Campa-Fresh says it neutralizes odors and improves waste digestion to prevent clogging and the development of tank residue.
 These RV toilet treatment drop-ins are also formaldehyde- and bronopol-free.
 They’re septic system safe and treat up to a 40-gallon tank.